camligo/camligo/README.md

 ### Hi, I'm Camilla :woman_technologist:

-I'm a Junior Full Stack Developer from Sweden sbased in Sydney, Australia :kangaroo:
+I'm a Junior Full Stack Developer from Sweden based in Sydney, Australia :kangaroo:

 💡 Currently, I’m working on improving my skills in Ruby on Rails and JavaScript.